Fixed Rate Mortgage Ending: What You Need to Do (2025)

 When your fixed rate mortgage ends, your monthly repayments can shoot up overnight – often by hundreds of pounds.
-In 2025, with many rolling off low-rate deals onto steeper rates, that shock could hit hard.
+In 2026, with many rolling off low-rate deals onto steeper rates, that shock could hit hard.

 This guide is here to help you navigate what’s next – from switching deals to selling your home entirely.
-If your new payments look unaffordable, We’ll also explore how a fast property sale could be the safety net you didn’t know you needed.
+If your new payments look unaffordable, we’ll also explore how a fast property sale could be the safety net you didn’t know you needed.

 What Happens When a Fixed Rate Mortgage Ends?